ORANGE

 Make a combination of possibly negated objects.

-The Region Definition Vector is the SCALE way for defining media, boundaries, etc. It must not be empty.
+The Region Definition Vector (RDV) is an intersection of objects and/or their negations.
+It is the KENO/SCALE [Hollenbach, DF et al., 1993] way for defining media, boundaries, etc. It must not be empty.

 classDiagram